danilobellini/pytest-doctest-custom/README.rst

 -----------------------------------------

-Be careful with the default "printers", you should always use the formatting methods/functions instead of printing ones, as printer objects like the ``pprint.PrettyPrinter`` assigns themselves to ``sys.stdout`` before it was mocked by the doctest internals.
+Be careful with the default "printers", you should always use the formatting methods/functions instead of printing ones, as printer objects commonly assigns themselves to ``sys.stdout`` on initialization and the doctest runner collects printed data by shortly mocking such stream.

 * *IPython Pretty Printer* (for output, without the "Out[#]:" prefix)